29asangoi/Anish_BlueStampPortfolio/index.md

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

+# Starter Project
+For my starter project, I chose the Weevil Eye project.
+This was because it would allow me to develop a deeper understanding of sensors and how they work.
+Additionally, this allowed me to become better at soldering because I was tasked throuhgout this project to do a lot of soldering with the different components that was required.
+However, I soon learned that another alternative to soldering was using a breadboard to connect the different components together.

 # Code
 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.